GATSY: Graph Attention Network for Music Artist Similarity: Experimental Setup

 \item{Artists related to the $275$ disconnected nodes were discarded from the dataset.
 The new statistics of Olga, for the supervised modality, are specified in the ``New dataset" column of Table \ref{OlgaD}.} \end{itemize}

-The new version of the dataset allows to extend the set of experiments, including not only an unsupervised regime but also supervised tasks.
+The new version of the dataset allows for extending the set of experiments, including not only an unsupervised regime but also a supervised one.
+In other words, we lead two sets of experiments: one is unsupervised and exploits only the loss function in Equation \eqref{eq2}, while the second set of experiments encompasses also a supervised objective according to Equation \eqref{eq:objective}.
+In both settings (supervised and unsupervised), the accuracy results have been tested with 10 different random seeds and show similar performance.
 Our goal is to improve the quality of our recommendation system by leveraging the new characterization of the nodes in the graph.